 Index: the type that encodes the transaction index.
 Irrelevant for Inherents.

-Signature: the signature type, which both defines the datatype which holds the signature and implies the logic that verifies it.
+Signature: the signature type, which both defines the datatype that holds the signature and implies the logic that verifies it.
 (Currently

 Call: a type to inform the on-chain logic which code should be called in order to execute this extrinsic.
 Generally speaking, this must implement a special dispatch trait.